-We often say, don’t tell us what you need, tell us what your business problems are.
+We often say, don’t tell us what you need; tell us what your business problems are.
 An excellent example of this is a solution we provided for a London-based driving school.

 Our solution was simple but effective.
-We set up a company email and shared calendar system with each instructor having a company email and calendar on their phone.
+We set up a company email and shared calendar system, with each instructor having a company email and calendar on their phone.
 The instructors share their schedules with the office, so all instructor calendars are visible on a single screen on the office computer.

 Our solution was to install a second broadband line and an enterprise-class router and route the video through the Internet.
 There were many benefits to this new design.
-Firstly we saved the cost of installing new lines and were able to dispense with all the extra cabling and several devices.
+Firstly we saved the cost of installing new lines and could dispense with all the extra cabling and several devices.
 There were no further call charges.
 The second line gave fault tolerance for other Internet traffic.
-Last and not least, video conferencing worked better over the new system than in the old one.
+Last and not least, video conferencing worked better in the new system than in the old one.
 In summary, it was better in every way and saved £1706 annually, not including the call costs or the installation costs.

 We always say to our customers, tell us your problem, and we will come up with a solution.
 The problem was being able to monitor the plants and water them when necessary.
-Technica Systems is a security company so was happy to provide a camera and a network-enabled Digital Video Recorder (DVR)
+Technica Systems is a security company, so was happy to provide a camera and a network-enabled Digital Video Recorder (DVR)

 We received a request from Wood Street Clinic to install an Exchange server to provide email services.
 When we discussed the requirement, we found that they wanted this for a small number of users.
 They wanted to be able to use email to smartphones, have web access and to be able to share calendars with an office person managing the schedules of consultants.

-Push email is where a smart device maintains a link with a server over the Internet and synchronises data in real time and in both directions.
-Push email means never having to backup phone data, or re-enter data on a PC or dock phones to synchronise.
+Push email is where a smart device maintains a link with a server over the Internet and synchronises data in real-time and in both directions.
+Push email means never having to back up phone data or re-enter data on a PC or dock phones to synchronise.
 Push email is especially useful when an assistant manages the diaries of one or more mobile users.

 Installing a server dedicated to so small a group was not cost-effective, so we recommended hosting this service on our email servers.
 We set up several domains to use our server and helped Wood Street set up various Outlook clients and smartphones to use the service.